Creative Ways to Save Money will give you ideas to help put you on the path of frugality from people who’ve been in your shoes.

 Saving on one thing, year after year can add up to lots of extra money that would have thoughtlessly gone down the drain.

-Since you like saving money and home life, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 6,000 like-minded souls.
+Since you’re looking for ways to save money, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 65,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

-1) Save money by ordering groceries online for pick-up.
+1. Save Money on Food Save money by ordering groceries online for pick-up

-Between the kids, your significant other and yourself, how many times have you ended up with more in your cart then you intended to?
+Between the kids, your significant other, and yourself, how many times have you ended up with more in your cart than you intended to?

 I can’t even begin to wonder how much money I would have saved over the years if I implemented this strategy.

-5) Save Money by learning to make your favorite restaurant dishes at home.
+2. Save money by learning to make your favorite restaurant dishes at home

 Probably more times than you can count.
 Why not try to recreate the recipes at home?

-There’s a minimum order of $35 on Amazon Prime pantry, but there were several people who used this strategy to keep their food prices down.
+There’s a minimum order of $35 on Amazon Prime pantry, but several people used this strategy to keep their food prices down.

-I just went online to check out what they had on sale and there was a vast variety of products to pick.
+I just went online to check out what they had on sale, and there was a wide variety of products to pick from.
 I ended up putting in an order myself because of the deals I found.

 Several of the people in the group were master meal planners.
 They had the rotation of meals their families would eat on 30-day charts.